jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 You can check if you have Node.js installed, and what version it is, by typing the command `node -v` into the CLI.

 A difference in a MAJOR version number can mean significant changes to the API/behavior.
-I am using Node.js **v16**.
+I'm using Node.js **v16**.
 We'll practice with updating the version number.
 For now, keep in mind that using different versions can cause unexpected behavior.

 You can download Node.js from [https://nodejs.org/](https://nodejs.org/).
 Choose the **LTS option**, which stands for _long term stable_ and is the more reliable option.
 The _Current_ option has experimental features and is not recommended for **production** applications.
 It may also contain bugs that cause your programs to behave unexpectedly.